Is California's population growing or shrinking?

 Updated annually

-It grew by 232,600 between 2023 and 2024, the third most among all states.
-That’s more than the population of the city of Santa Clarita.
+It declined by 9,500 between 2024 and 2025, one of 5 states to lose population.
 Changes in population reflect birth and death rates, immigration patterns, regional shifts, and even the overall health of the economy.
-California’s 0.59% annual increase was primarily driven by immigration to the state.
-In the decade between 2014 and 2024, California’s population grew by 2.1%.
+California’s 0.02% annual decrease was primarily driven by people moving to other states.
+In the decade between 2015 and 2025, California’s population grew by 1%.

 Annual population change